Utah Lien and SCR Filing Forms

 Required first step to preserve lien rights

-The State Construction Registry (SCR) Preliminary Notice and Notice of Commencement are crucial filings that must be completed 20 days of first furnishing labor or materials to a project.
+The State Construction Registry (SCR) Preliminary Notice is a crucial filing that must be completed within 20 days of first furnishing labor or materials to a project.

-• Preserves your right to file a mechanic's lien on private projects
+• Preserves your right to file a construction lien on private projects

 • Preserves your right to make a payment bond claim on public projects